Built ca: 1868 for William Goold

 When 12 Smith Street was purchased in 1947, the buyers were Constantino and Justina Piacentini.
-They were Italian-born and had immigrated to the US with their first-born son John in 1913.
+They were Italian-born and had immigrated to the US with their first-born son Antonio in 1913.
 Constantino, sometimes Anglicized to Charles, worked in the building trades as a laborer.
 Justina’s maiden name was Aceto and the 1920 Census found the family living on Anderson Street next to Rocco and John Aceto who also worked as laborers.
 The brothers arrived in the US in 1909.
 It is very likely that Justina was their sister and she, and her family followed them to the US.

 Constantino and Justina Piacentini’s daughter Lucy grew up to become a local legend.
 Born in 1926, she graduated from Portland High and earned a degree at Sargent College, now part of Boston University.
 After college, she taught and coached at Deering High.
 She married Edward Bogdanovich, also a teacher and coach, in 1956.
 She coached several sports including field hockey for over 25 years.
 According to her obituary, she was considered Deering’s ‘Dean of women’.
 Constantino and Justina Piacentini continued to reside in our subject until he died in 1967.
 Justina sold 12 Smith Street to Charlotte Jones in January of 1968.
 Justina died that September.